Audi Car Finance Refunds: Check If You’re Owed Compensation

 • Interest rate discrepancies

 The way your interest will be calculated should be amongst the things your lender explains to you to avoid paying more than you owe.
 Some Audi finance agreements have unclear interest rates, leading customers to pay more than they should.
-If your interest was different from what was initially quoted, then you could be eligible for a PSA car finance claim.
+If your interest was different from what was initially quoted, then you could be eligible for a car finance claim.

 • Additional Fees